-Weber’s guarantee covers material faults but excludes regular wear and tear (cosmetic damages, scratches and dents, discoloration unrelated to material defects, surface rust, etc.).
+Weber’s guarantee covers material faults but excludes regular wear and tear (cosmetic damages, scratches, dents, discoloration unrelated to material defects, surface rust, etc.).

 Traeger’s warranty is invalid if the unit is not used following the operating instructions, such as using incompatible fuels or using it for food-service purposes.
-Having said that, the Weber comes out on top in terms of the warranty.
+Again, the Weber comes out on top in terms of the warranty.
 If you need to troubleshoot your Traeger, please follow our guide.

 The advantages and disadvantages of pellet grills

-- Pellet grills may not heat up as rapidly as gas grills, but they keep a more consistent temperature once heated.
+- Pellet grills may not heat up as rapidly as gas grills but keep a more consistent temperature once heated.